Egypt releases prominent photojournalist after 5-year term

 The Committee to Protect Journalist welcomed his release and urged Egyptian authorities to "end their shameful treatment of this photojournalist by removing any conditions to his release."
 Shawkan was honoured with CPJ's International Press Freedom Award in 2016.

-“We are relieved to hear that Shawkan is finally free,” said Sherif Mansour, CPJ's Mideast and North Africa co-ordinator.
-“The Egyptian government should take steps immediately to improve its image, which has been badly tarnished by this unjust imprisonment.”
+"The Egyptian government should take steps immediately to improve its image, which has been badly tarnished by this unjust imprisonment," said Sherif Mansour, CPJ's Mideast and North Africa co-ordinator.

-Since 2013, el-Sissi has overseen the biggest crackdown on critics in living memory, jailing thousands of Morsi's supporters as well as some of the iconic activists behind the 2011 uprising that toppled former autocratic President Hosni Mubarak.
+Authorities say the measures are necessary to prevent instability as Egypt struggles to revive its economy and combat an Islamic insurgency in northern Sinai.
+El-Sissi has frequently suggested political rights are less important than the right to food, housing and other necessities.

+Pro-government media frequently portray negative coverage as part of foreign plots to spread chaos, and sometimes accuse foreign media of promoting a negative image of Egypt.
+Cameramen or even reporters with notebooks attempting to conduct interviews in public can face harassment from crowds and policemen.

-A general-turned-president, el-Sissi has rolled back many of the freedoms won by the anti-Mubarak uprising, silenced most dissenting voices in the media and placed severe restrictions on civil society groups.
+A general-turned-president, el-Sissi has rolled back many of the freedoms won by the 2011 uprising against longtime autocratic President Hosni Mubarak.
+He has silenced most dissenting voices in the media and placed severe restrictions on civil society groups.
 The Muslim Brotherhood has been outlawed as a terrorist group.

+The New York-based Human Rights Watch hailed Shawkan's release but also used the occasion to call attention to Egypt's human rights record.

+"Since Shawkan's arrest in 2013, Egypt has descended further into darkness and suppression of a free media, and while we joyfully celebrate his release, it's also a reminder of how far Egypt has fallen since 2011," Said Sarah Leah Whitson, HRW's executive director for the Mideast and North Africa.

 Last April, the United Nations' cultural agency ignored warnings from the Egyptian government and awarded Shawkan the World Press Freedom prize.

-At the time of his award, UNESCO's jury president Maria Ressa said the prize, which recognizes the promotion of press freedom especially in the face of danger, “pays tribute to his courage, resistance and commitment to freedom of expression.”
+At the time, UNESCO's jury president Maria Ressa said the prize, which recognizes the promotion of press freedom especially in the face of danger, "pays tribute to his courage, resistance and commitment to freedom of expression."